mvolkmann/MyUnixEnv/notes/EmmetNotes.md

 ## HTML snippets

-Emmet supports a large number of snippets.
+Emmet supports a large number of HTML snippets.
 The ones show below seem the most useful.

 `!` expands to a common HTML template.